mad-lab-fau/mad-gui/docs/plugin_importer.rst

 Use this code snippet and

+- optional: set the file type that the importer can load, e.g. "*.csv"
 - set the importer's name as return value of the regarding method
 - make sure the variable `sensor_data` in `load_sensor_data` keeps a dataframe
 - fill the variabel `sampling_rate_hz` in `load_sensor_data`